jenykumari/cybersecurity-portfolio/README.md

 I am a beginner in cybersecurity with a strong interest in learning how computers, networks, and applications can be protected from cyber threats.

 ## Highlights
--python security projects
+- Python security projects
--cisco introduction to cybersecurity
+- cisco introduction to cybersecurity
--TryHackMe learning
+- TryHackMe learning

 ## Projects
 - Password Strength Checker